PSAT/NMSQT® Testing Date - Wednesday, October 14, 2015.

 The test date is on a school day, not only due to the College Board's predetermined schedule in order to provide support, but also to ensure that this opportunity is available to all public school sophomores, where transportation will not be an issue.

-For the second year, with funding provided by Senate Bill 1200, all public school sophomores will be provided the opportunity to take the PSAT/NMSQT®®.
+For the third year, with funding provided by Senate Bill 1200, all public school sophomores will be provided the opportunity to take the PSAT/NMSQT®.
 While the sophomore administration of the PSAT/NMSQT® will not be mandatory, we encourage schools to take advantage of the opportunity.
 Please continue to read for information on data, resources, test date, and registration and ordering deadlines.

 The PSAT/NMSQT® is a comprehensive assessment that provides educators, students, and families an array of data and resources.
 It provides tools for students and teachers that can help foster a strong college and career ready culture in your school.
 In addition, the PSAT/NMSQT® reports can be a powerful tool to inform and improve instruction.
 On average, students who take the PSAT/NMSQT® score 136 points higher on the SAT than those students who do not take the PSAT/NMSQT®.
 The PSAT/NMSQT® benefits to your district and 10th grade student test takers include: